 Try to put the focus on your landing pages toward a single call to action.
 The main goal you are looking to achieve.
 If your main goal is to get a free trial, don’t mix the message by offering a white paper for download or a “schedule a demo” link on the same page as you are offering the trial.
 Keep the focus on the main goal and watch your conversions skyrocket.

 In relation to maximizing above the fold of the page, you need to make sure you have a clear call to action there as well.
 Don’t make your visitors scroll to find out what you want them to do next.

 3. Clear benefit, end result, and messaging

 This should actually go without saying but again we see this far too often.
-When creating landing pages that convert you need to make sure you have clear messaging, clear benefit, and the end result your visitors will get when they take the desired action.
-Don’t clutter up your pages with long drawn out paragraphs.
+When creating landing pages that convert you need to make sure you have a clear message, clear benefit, and the end result your visitors will get when they take the desired action.
+Don’t clutter up your pages with long drawn-out paragraphs.
 Before you jump on our case about the paragraphs we know that they can be good for SEO.